Environmental Public Health Tracking: Glossary of Terms

 POPULATION - The total number of people in a certain geographic area or in a specific group.

-POPULATION SERVED - A drinking water quality measure that estimates the total number of people who get water from a public water supply within a particular area (for example, a county).
+POPULATION SERVED (WATER) - A drinking water quality measure that estimates the total number of people who get water from a public water supply within a particular area (for example, a county).

 PREMATURE - A baby is considered to be premature if it is born before completing 37 weeks of gestation.